-When’s the latest you can take the SAT or ACT if you’re submitting an Early Decision college application?
-You might be surprised by how late some colleges accept SAT and ACT scores... and how early others require theirs.
+When’s the latest you can take the SAT or ACT if you’re submitting an early decision college application?
+You might be surprised by how late some colleges accept SAT and ACT scores—and how early others require them!

-Read on to find out the latest you can take the SAT and ACT – and to get specific dates for top colleges.
+Read on to find out the latest dates on which you can take the SAT and ACT, and get specific dates for top colleges.

 General Info on Early Decision

-Early Decision gives you the chance to apply to your first-choice college early and get an admission decision before winter break.
-Early Decision application deadlines tend to be around November 1st, and promise to have a result to you between December 1st and December 15th.
-Some deadlines are earlier in October.
-That means your application is being evaluated during a pretty narrow window, sometime in November.
+Early decision gives you the chance to apply to your first-choice college early and get an admission decision before winter break.
+Early decision application deadlines tend to be around November 1, and promise to have a result to you between December 1 and December 15.
+Some deadlines are even earlier in October, meaning your application will be evaluated during a pretty narrow window in November.

-For some schools, the last ACT date is September, and the last SAT date is October.
-(This means the September 10 ACT and the October 1 SAT for the 2016-17 school year.)
+For some schools, the last possible ACT date is in September and the last SAT date is in October.
+(In other words, you can take, at latest, the September 9 ACT or the October 7 SAT for the 2017-18 school year.)

-If you’re taking the last possible ACT or SAT, you have to make sure you mark your Early Decision school down to receive your scores when you sign up for the test.
-Don’t wait to see your scores first before sending them; they won't arrive on time to be considered.
+If you’re taking the last possible ACT or SAT, make sure you mark your early decision school down to receive your scores when you sign up for the test.
+Don’t wait to see your scores first before sending them; they won't arrive in time to be considered!

 Our Advice for Applying Early Decision

-Getting your testing done by June will free up the whole summer before senior year as well as senior fall to work on your application.
-This will give you time to write the best possible essays, write great answers for the smaller application questions, and decide who will write you the best letters of recommendation.
-If you also have to study for the SAT or ACT, you're wasting time that could be spent bettering your applications.
+Getting your testing done by June will free up the whole summer before senior year as well as senior fall to give you time to work on your application.
+With this time, you can write your best possible essays, come up with great answers for smaller application questions, and decide who will write you the most effective letters of recommendation.
+Ultimately, if you also had to study for the SAT or ACT, you'd waste time that would be better spent improving your college applications.

-Plus, if you’re sending the last possible test date, you’re also taking a pretty big risk – if it’s your first score, and it’s not within the school’s score ranges, it won’t help your chances of admission.
-If it’s a retake, and your score goes down, that won't look great either.
+Plus, if you’re sending scores from the last possible test date, you’re taking a pretty big risk.
+If it’s your first score and it’s not within your school’s score ranges, your chances of admission could be compromised.
+If it’s a retake and your score goes down, that won't look great either.
 Though most colleges focus on your highest scores, some schools require all SAT scores or all ACT scores and will evaluate every test result they receive, high or low.

 Ideally, you should have already achieved scores within your school’s score ranges by your senior year.
-Taking the ACT or SAT during your junior year (including the January, March, May, or June SATs or December, February, April or June ACTs) would be best.
-Waiting until the September/October ACTs or October/November SATs your senior fall will create a serious time crunch.
+Taking the ACT or SAT during your junior year (including the March, May, June, or August SATs or December, February, April, June, or July ACTs) is best.
+Waiting until the September/October ACTs or October/November SATs your senior fall will only create a serious time crunch.

-We will also show you how to look up this info at any school you might be applying to in case they didn't make our list.
+In this section, we look at the ACT and SAT dates and deadlines for popular schools' early decision plans.
+We also show you how to look up this info at any school you might be applying to in case your school didn't make our list.

-These schools have SAT/ACT deadlines earlier than the more common "November SAT, October ACT" rule that we discussed above.
-If you're applying to any of these schools early, try extra-hard to complete standardized testing as early as possible.
+The following schools have SAT/ACT deadlines earlier than the more common "November SAT/ October ACT" rule we discussed above.
+If you're applying to any of these schools early decision, try extra hard to complete your standardized testing as early as possible.